Arab–Khazar wars: First Arab invasions

-The Khazars and the Arabs came into conflict as a result of the first phase of Muslim expansion; by 640, following their conquest of Byzantine Syria and Upper Mesopotamia, the Arabs had reached Armenia.
-Arabic and Armenian sources differ considerably on the details and chronology of the Arab conquest of Armenia, but by 655, the Armenian princes had capitulated, and both the Byzantine and Persian halves of Armenia had been subjugated.
+The Khazars and Arabs came into conflict as a result of the first phase of Muslim expansion; by 640, following their conquest of Byzantine Syria and Upper Mesopotamia, the Arabs had reached Armenia.
+Arabic and Armenian sources differ considerably on the details and chronology of the Arab conquest of Armenia, but by 655 the Armenian princes had capitulated, and both the Byzantine and Persian halves of Armenia were subjugated.
 Arab rule was overthrown during the First Muslim Civil War (656–661), but after its end the Armenian princes returned to their tributary status in the newly established Umayyad Caliphate.
 The Principality of Iberia concluded a similar treaty with the Arabs, and only Lazica (on the Black Sea coast) remained under Byzantine influence.
 Neighbouring Adharbayjan was conquered in 639–643; raids were launched into Arran (Caucasian Albania) under Salman ibn Rabi'a and Habib ibn Maslama during the early 640s, leading to the submission of its cities.
 As in Armenia, Arab rule was not securely established there until after the First Muslim Civil War.

-According to Arab chroniclers, the first attack on Derbent was launched in 642 under Suraqa ibn Amr; (Note: Nothing else is known about Suraqa ibn Amr other than his overall command of the 642 Derbent campaign and that he shared the nickname 'Dhu al-Nur' (after his sword) with his deputy, Abd al-Rahman ibn Rabi'a.)
+According to Arab chroniclers, the first attack on Derbent was launched in 642 under Suraqa ibn Amr; (Note: Nothing else is known about Suraqa ibn Amr other than his overall command of the 642 Derbent campaign and that he shared the nickname 'Dhu al-Nur' (after his sword) with his deputy Abd al-Rahman ibn Rabi'a.)
 Abd al-Rahman ibn Rabi'a commanded his vanguard.
 Al-Tabari's History of the Prophets and Kings, written in the early 10th century, reports that Shahrbaraz, the Persian governor of Derbent, offered to surrender the fortress to the Arabs and aid them against the Caucasian peoples if he and his followers were relieved of the jizya, a poll tax imposed on non-Muslims.
 Shahrbaraz's proposal was accepted and ratified by Caliph Umar.
-Al-Tabari reports that the first Arab advance into Khazar lands occurred after the capture of Derbent.
+Al-Tabari reports the first Arab advance into Khazar lands occurred after the capture of Derbent.
 Abd al-Rahman ibn Rabi'a reached Balanjar with no losses, and his cavalry advanced up to 200 parasangs—about 800 km—north, as far as al-Bayda on the Volga, the future Khazar capital.
 This dating, and the improbable claim that the Arabs suffered no casualties, have been disputed by modern scholars.
 Based at Derbent, Abd al-Rahman launched frequent raids against the Khazars and local tribes over the following years, but they were of small scale and no details about them are recorded in the sources.